 - Producing “University public goods,” that facilitates research and teaching on malaria within and beyond Harvard, enables interdisciplinary collaboration, and supports student education.

-The 2016 edition of the course convened a diverse cohort of malaria experts from 29 countries worldwide, including Brazil, Cambodia, Indonesia, Mozambique, and Nigeria.
+The 2018 edition of the course, hosted at Harvard Business School, convened a diverse cohort of malaria experts from 27 countries worldwide, including Brazil, Cambodia, Mozambique, and Nigeria.

 Science of Eradication: Malaria

 Three institutions with deep knowledge and expertise in malaria – the Barcelona Institute for Global Health (ISGlobal), Harvard University and the Swiss Tropical and Public Health Institute (Swiss TPH) – have joined together to offer a unique leadership training activity, called the Science of Eradication: Malaria.
 This leadership course provides individuals with diverse backgrounds and broad experiences in malaria control and elimination, with a multidisciplinary perspective on malaria disease eradication.
 By providing participants with a basic toolbox of knowledge and demonstrating the effective use of real-world evidence and data, the course aims to harness participants with the problem-solving and analytic skills necessary to design effective intervention strategies.